 |---|---|---|

-| API Name to Connect | Required | Select from created APIs |
+| API name to connect | Required | Select from the generated AIPs |

-| Usage Policy Name | Required | Start with lowercase English letters, do not end with special characters (-), and enter 3 ~ 50 characters using lowercase letters, numbers, and special characters (-) |
+| Usage Policy Name | Required | Start with a lowercase English letter and ensure it does not end with a hyphen; use lowercase letters, numbers, and hyphens, and enter 3 to 50 characters. |

-| Quota | Required | Enter between 1 ~ 2,000,000,000 based on monthly/daily/hourly |
+| Quota | Required | Enter a value between 1 and 2,000,000,000 per month/day/hour. |

-| Description | Optional | Enter description of the usage policy within 50 characters |
+| description | Selection | Enter usage policy description (max 50 chars). |

-To create an API Key, follow these steps:
+To create an API Key, follow these steps.

 - Enter or select the required information.